 Gabon's healthcare system is one of the most highly developed in the region.
 Medical care is provided mostly through public facilities, and even private facilities often function as if they were public.
 Yet, facilities are limited outside Libreville, while many Gabonese cannot afford healthcare.
 In addition, many hospitals need repairs or lack reliable utilities.

 Insurance: In 2007, the Gabonese government established a national health insurance plan that was among the first of its kind in Africa.
 The plan provided for benefits to be implemented in stages, whereby rural farmers, the unemployed, and the self-employed were the first recipients.
-The National Health Strategy now covers 100% of maternal healthcare and approximately 25% of these between the self-employed to the self-emplo

-85% of other healthcare expenses.
+The National Health Strategy now covers 100% of maternal healthcare and approximately 85% of other healthcare expenses.